Upgrading a certification signature from SHA1 to SHA256

 0 certificates have at least one non-revoked, live, signing-capable subkey with a strong binding signature, but a backsig that uses SHA-1.
 (GOOD)

-If we want to get more information, we can also use sq packet dump:
+To show more information, use sq packet dump:

 $ sq packet dump --cert $FINGERPRINT